Mark Smulian is Founder and Co-Director at Lydianstream.

 In 2014, Stewart met Mark while playing in a band together.
 This musical friendship soon led to wider conversations about creating successful music.
 When Mark explained that the emotional skills required to create memorable music are innate….and actually not connected to music at all, this chimed strongly with Stewart’s 25 years of managing, motivating and working in teams.
 The realisation that these skills are easily transferred to non-musical situations only went on to reinforce Stewart’s belief in the deep potential that the Lydianstream system offers.

 At Lydianstream we are of course all passionate about music.
 At the same time we all work on a regular basis in non-musical environments and are constantly reminded of the never ending emotional strain and stress found in the workplace, social environments and many other situations where people come together to ‘work’.
-There is stress in the music business but NEVER stress in business of real time music making.
+There is stress in the music business but NEVER stress in the business of real time music making.

 Smart musicians learn fast that behaviour comes before technique…